littlepingwing/docs/docs/docs/Gear Up/edison.md

 The Pi + RFM69HCW is still experimental!

-If you are a maker person or a bit into soldering electronics at least, you may also build your rig with a piece of hardware, that is a lot cheaper than the Explorer HAT, although it does **not** have the screen.
+If you are a maker person or a bit into soldering electronics at least, you may also build your rig with a piece of hardware, that is a lot cheaper than the 900MHz explorer HAT, although it does **not** have the screen.
 You also won't have LEDs indicating status, no battery charging and there will not be (m)any 3d printable case models.
 If it's your only option because you're on a budget and can't afford to spend 150 bucks on a rig, please think about this step twice.
 This one will cost you only 30, but a lot of extra time.

 <details>
     <summary> <b>